Working hard or working long hours isn’t the main or only factor that leads to burnout. A better question to ask is, are you exhausted?

 Your energy drain can be caused by a number of factors in your environment, such as an “always on” organizational culture that expects you to be available 24/7, severe time constraints on your work, or simply being overloaded with work.

-But when that kind of thinking becomes more prominent for you or seeps into your inner dialog, it can be a problem.
+But when that kind of thinking becomes more prominent for you or seeps into your inner dialog on a regular basis, it can become a real problem.

-If you become super cynical all the time, it’s going to have an effect on you and those around you.
+If you start to become more consistently cynical, it’s going to have an effect on you and those around you.
 You will attract negative energy and other complainers like moths to a light.

 More importantly, however, you will start to reinforce these ideas with yourself and skew the lens through which you view your work.

-Your engagement will erode and you will start to feel less invested in your assignments, colleagues, and customers.
+Your level of engagement will diminish and you will start to feel less invested in your assignments, colleagues, and customers.
 Your negative attitude will become pervasive in all that you do.

 Why does your attitude shift to bad places?

-All of these things can take away from your sense of autonomy at work, which we know is crucial for knowledge workers today.
+All of these things can take away from your sense of autonomy at work, which we know is crucial to your happiness.
 These factors may even tarnish the bigger picture reasons why you are at your organization, in your industry, or in your area of specialty.
 That’s a real death blow.

-As your work-life balance gets further out of whack, you might start to see some health problems.
-The feelings of exhaustion and stress can lead to many issues.
-They could range from having trouble sleeping to getting sick more often to something more debilitating.
+You may be having feelings of exhaustion and stress if your work-life balance is off.
+This might cause health problems, which could range from having trouble sleeping to getting sick more often to something more debilitating.

 Your mind affects your health.
 When you feel stress and overwhelm, it takes a toll on your body.
 When your attitude goes sour, it affects a lot of your actions, including your eating and exercise habits.